-he centre will give you information about where and when your exam will be held no later than a week before the exam day.
+he centre will send the candidate letter with the information about where and when your exam will be held no later than a week before the exam day.
 You must make sure that you arrive at the right time.
 Candidates who are late are not allowed to take the exam and will not be eligible for the refund.

-The centre will give you a copy of the Notice to candidates.
-This tells you how you must behave in the exam, and you must read it carefully.
+The centre will give send you via email instructions for the exam day.
+These documents tell you how you must behave in the exam, and you must read them carefully.
 If you do not follow the instructions, you may be stopped from taking the exam, or you may not receive a result.

-We may also record your Speaking test as part of Cambridge English’s quality control procedures.
+We may also record your Speaking test as part of Cambridge Assessment English’s quality control procedures.

 If you miss the exam because of illness, you may be allowed a full or part refund.
 You will need to inform us as soon as possible and provide us with medical evidence by the next working day.